edgelesssys/constellation/dev-docs/workflows/bump-go-version.md

 ```

-Replace `go-version: "1.xx.x"` with the new version in all GitHub actions and workflows.
+Replace `go-version: "1.xx.x"` with the new version in all GitHub actions/workflows, our go.mod files and Containerfiles.
 You can use the following command to find replace all instances of `go-version: "1.xx.x"` in the `.github` directory:

 ```bash